betapie/astd/README.md

 - bitset
 - utility
   - pair
+  - swap
 - memory
-  - unique_ptr for non-array types
+  - unique_ptr
 - functional
   - simple_function which is less smart than std::function.
 It can bind function pointers, lambdas and functors.
 In its current state it is allocated and does not feature SVO.
 So use carefully.
+  - less, greater, etc..
 - type_traits
   - as they come along, most useful features for users would include support for move and forward and SFINAE enablers